MileHacker Logo

 • Carry bug repellent, especially in wet season.

-• Stay on marked trails and boardwalks.
+• Keep to the marked paths and boardwalks.

 • Observe alligators and other wildlife from a safe distance.